alyelalwany/alyelalwany/README.md

 Glad to see you here!

 My name is Aly Elalwany and I'm a Computer Science student at ELTE.
 I'm from Egypt and currently studying in Budapest,Hungary.
-I speak English and Arabic since I was born and I taught myself how to speak German from scratch amongst other skills as well.
+I 've been speaking English and Arabic since I was born and I taught myself how to speak German from scratch amongst other skills as well.

 I am currently taking on projects by University and looking forward to getting challenged on something that will expand my boundaries!